Helping You Attain a New Financial Beginning

 Our Fort Lauderdale bankruptcy attorneys aim to protect the property you need and value most.
 If you have non-exempt assets you would prefer to keep, we can recommend another form of bankruptcy (such as Chapter 13) to better suit your needs.

 Chapter 13 Bankruptcy

-Unlike Chapter 7, Chapter 13 is a form of debt-reorganization.
+Unlike Chapter 7, Chapter 13 is a form of debt reorganization.
 Filers avoid liquidation by creating 3-5-year payment plans with their creditors.
 This type of bankruptcy is appropriate for those who have a steady income and more valuable assets.

 After filing Chapter 13 and completing the 3-5-year plan, you will likely be able to remove liens from real property.
-The court may issue a loan cramdown, in which it lowers the principal balance of remaining unsecured debts.
+The court may issue a loan cramdown, which lowers the principal balance of remaining unsecured debts.

 Chapter 11 Bankruptcy

 Traditionally, Chapter 11 has best served large businesses and corporations.
-It is the most expensive and complex chapter of bankruptcy, and small businesses that couldn’t qualify for any other chapter have filed Chapter 11 and failed to create a successful debt reorganization plan.
+It is the most expensive and complex chapter of bankruptcy, and small businesses that couldn’t qualify for any other chapter have filed for Chapter 11 and failed to create a successful debt reorganization plan.